 4 Steps to Create a Digital Enablement Strategy

+What is digital enablement?
 Over the past few years, you’ve likely heard a lot about digital transformation and how technology can enhance and improve your business processes.
 Digital enablement takes that one step further as an important element — you might even say benefit — of digital transformation.
-Below are four steps to create a digital enablement strategy that helps make the most of your digital transformation efforts.
+Below are four steps to create a digital enablement and training strategy that helps make the most of your digital transformation efforts.

 1. Create a culture of digital adoption

-A great digital enablement strategy marries plans for digital adoption with ongoing training, learning and enablement that follows the employee throughout their journey.
+A great digital enablement strategy marries a digital adoption platform with ongoing training, learning and enablement that follows the employee throughout their journey.
 This enablement strategy should focus not only on how to train team members to use new digital enablement solutions, but teach them why and how each solution can empower them to do their best work.

 Software as a Service (SaaS) applications can be a powerful change agent within a company, provided everyone uses them to their fullest extent.
 But software alone is merely a pile of code.
 It takes a lot more than distributing devices and handing out user credentials to inspire sales reps to adopt new platforms and services.
 Employees need digital enablement solutions to know how a new tool will help them process data, identify trends and automate repetitive tasks to give them the time, focus and resources to do the job they were hired for.